tips367/Algorithms/README.md

 <li>The repository provides implementations of various algorithms in C++.</li>
 <li>Well documented source code</li>
 <li>Source codes are compiled and tested</li>
+<li>Multiple approaches to solve each problem, from brute force to most optimized solutions.
 </ul>

 <h2>How to use this repository</h2>